xbeat/Glitch-Community/CONTRIBUTING.md

 #### Updating an Existing Pull Request

+(Do this when you've made more changes in Glitch that you want to add in to the PR.)

 In your local repository, run
  ```
    # Make sure we're on the right branch